microsoft/msticpy/docs/source/data_acquisition/DataProv-MSDefender.rst

             ClientId: "CLIENT ID"
             TenantId: "TENANT ID"
             UserName: "user@domain.com"
-            Location: "/path/to/custom/token_cache.bin"
+            TokenCachePath: "/path/to/custom/token_cache.bin"
             Cloud: "global"

-.. note:: When using federated authentication, ensure your app registration
+.. note:: When using delegated authentication, ensure your app registration
     has a "Mobile or Desktop Application" redirect URI configured as ``http://localhost``.
 This is required for the interactive authentication flow.